 More details on the algorithm and the specific limitations are given in the ATBD [RD 2].
 The overall accuracy of the CM SAF GAC SDL data set has been estimated to be 8 W/m2.
 Further information on the accuracy of the product is contained in the validation report [RD 1].
+The higher spatial resolution and the additional topographic information of CLARA A2 SDL compared to ERA-Interim SDL, result in better validation results compared to BSRN station data.
+In addition, CLARA A2 SDL in combination with CLARA A2 SOL and SIS allow a consistent consideration of the earth energy budget.

-Figure 2: Multi-year mean of July from the CMSAF GAC SDL data set.
-Green dots correspond to BSRN surface stations, where the CM SAF GAC SDL data set fulfils the accuracy requirements.
+Figure 2: Multi-year mean of July from the CMSAF CLARA SDL data set.
+Green dots correspond to BSRN surface stations, where the CM SAF CLARA SDL data set fulfils the accuracy requirements.

-Figure 2 presents an illustrative example of the CM SAF GAC SDL data set.
+Figure 2 presents an illustrative example of the CM SAF CLARA SDL data record.
 Shown is the multi-year average of the surface longwave downwelling radiation for July.
-The green dots correspond to surface stations where the CM SAF GAC SDL data set is within the accuracy requirements.
+The green dots correspond to surface stations where the CM SAF CLARA SDL data set is within the accuracy requirements.